Payment Profile Import

 Prepare The Import File

-At the top of the information section, you can click either Checking account or Credit card to see information on importing either type of payment profile.
+At the top of the information section, you can click either Checking Account, Bank Card or Transaction Update to see information on importing either type of payment profile or status updates.
 To download a sample file that you can use to build your import, click Download sample file.
 The sample file will be different depending on whether you are in the checking account or credit card section.

 If you downloaded the sample file for a checking account, it will contain the following headers: